dilaraozdemir/faster-r-cnn-tensorflow-api-custom/README.md

 ### Step 2
 Move the model in the repo, the file faster_rcnn_inception_v2_coco_2018_01_28 to the models/research/object_detection directory.

+**NOTE** 📝 To find the missing files in the object_detection directory, move the missing files models/research/object_detection like in the object_detection.rar

 ### Step 3

 Run the following commands in the model/research directory.